theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 This template file will be in charge of fetching the API data, ranging on the returned monsters and create the markdown files.

-Since Hugo 0.91.0, you can fetch remote resources using `resources.GetRemote`.
+Since Hugo 0.91.0, you can fetch remote resources using [`resources.GetRemote`](https://gohugo.io/hugo-pipes/introduction/#get-resource-with-resourcesget-and-resourcesgetremote).
 Here we're looking for a JSON response, but bear in mind you could fetch images, documents, svgs, anything out there is yours to get and manipulate with Hugo's [resources feature](https://gohugo.io/hugo-pipes/).

+{{% aside %}}
+There are various settings this `resources.GetRemote` can use like "headers" (useful for authorizations) or `method` and `body`.
+It even sports a `.Err` method.
+Our monsters API is static and open, so we won't get into it now but will in a future article.

+{{% /aside %}}

-Let's dive in with this very basic piece:
+Let's dive in with some plain code:

 ```go-html-template